Rep. Lisa C. McClain Sells Off Shares of AvalonBay Communities, Inc. (NYSE:AVB)

 AvalonBay Communities Announces Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, January 15th.
-Investors of record on Wednesday, December 31st will be paid a dividend of $1.75 per share.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, January 15th.
+Shareholders of record on Wednesday, December 31st will be issued a $1.75 dividend.
+The ex-dividend date is Wednesday, December 31st.
 This represents a $7.00 dividend on an annualized basis and a yield of 3.8%.
-The ex-dividend date is Wednesday, December 31st.
-AvalonBay Communities’s dividend payout ratio is presently 85.47%.
+AvalonBay Communities’s payout ratio is currently 85.47%.

-Several equities analysts have commented on the stock.
-BNP Paribas Exane cut shares of AvalonBay Communities from an “outperform” rating to a “neutral” rating in a research note on Monday, September 29th.
-Wells Fargo & Company lowered their price target on AvalonBay Communities from $213.00 to $193.00 and set an “overweight” rating on the stock in a research report on Monday, November 10th.
-Evercore ISI restated an “in-line” rating and issued a $214.00 price objective on shares of AvalonBay Communities in a report on Monday, November 3rd.
-Royal Bank Of Canada decreased their target price on AvalonBay Communities from $202.00 to $197.00 and set a “sector perform” rating for the company in a research note on Tuesday, November 4th.
-Finally, Piper Sandler lowered their target price on AvalonBay Communities from $200.00 to $190.00 and set a “neutral” rating on the stock in a report on Monday, November 3rd.
-Six investment analysts have rated the stock with a Buy rating and eleven have issued a Hold rating to the stock.
-According to data from MarketBeat, AvalonBay Communities has an average rating of “Hold” and a consensus price target of $207.73.
+AVB has been the subject of several recent analyst reports.
+UBS Group lowered their target price on shares of AvalonBay Communities from $216.00 to $192.00 and set a “neutral” rating for the company in a research note on Monday, November 10th.
+BNP Paribas downgraded AvalonBay Communities from a “strong-buy” rating to a “hold” rating in a research note on Monday, September 29th.
+Cantor Fitzgerald started coverage on AvalonBay Communities in a report on Wednesday, October 1st.
+They issued a “neutral” rating and a $205.00 price target for the company.
+Evercore ISI restated an “in-line” rating and set a $214.00 price target on shares of AvalonBay Communities in a research note on Monday, November 3rd.
+Finally, Truist Financial raised shares of AvalonBay Communities from a “hold” rating to a “buy” rating and decreased their price objective for the company from $224.00 to $218.00 in a research report on Thursday, September 11th.
+Six analysts have rated the stock with a Buy rating and eleven have assigned a Hold rating to the stock.
+According to MarketBeat.com, AvalonBay Communities currently has a consensus rating of “Hold” and an average price target of $207.73.

 Read Our Latest Report on AvalonBay Communities